On the Convergence of the Monte Carlo Exploring Starts Algorithm for Reinforcement Learning: MDP Formulation

-As indicated in Chapters 4 and 5 of \citet{sutton2018reinforcement}, for RL algorithms based on Monte Carlo methods, we need to assume that the task is episodic, that is ``experience is divided into episodes, and all episodes eventually terminate no matter what actions are selected.''
+As indicated in Chapters 4 and 5 of \citet{sutton2018reinforcement}, for RL algorithms based on MC methods, we assume the task is episodic, that is ``experience is divided into episodes, and all episodes eventually terminate no matter what actions are selected.''
 Examples of episodic tasks include ``plays of a game, trips through a maze, or any sort of repeated interaction''.
 Chapter 4 of \citet{sutton2018reinforcement} further states: ``Each episode ends in a special state called the {\em terminal state}, followed by a reset to a standard starting state or to a sample from a standard distribution of starting states''.

 The ``Cliff Walking'' example in \citet{sutton2018reinforcement} is an example of an ``episodic MDP''.
 Here the terminal state is the union of the goal state and the cliff state.
-Although the terminal state will not be reached by all policies due to cycling, it will clearly be reached by the optimal policy.
-Another example from Sutton and Barto of an episodic MDP is ``Blackjack''.
+Although the terminal state will not be reached by all policies due to possible cycling, it will clearly be reached by the optimal policy.
+Another example of an episodic MDP, discussed at length in Sutton and Barto, is ``Blackjack''.
 Here we can create a terminal state which is entered whenever the player sticks or goes bust.
 For Blackjack, the terminal state will be reached by all policies.
-Throughout this paper we assume that the task is episodic.
 Let $\tilde{s}$ denote the terminal state.
 (If there are multiple terminal states, without loss in generality they can be lumped into one state.)

 When using policy $\pi$ to generate an episode, let